Materials-Data-Science-and-Informatics/awesome-fair/README.md

 * [fossology](https://github.com/fossology/fossology) - FOSSology is an open source license compliance software system and toolkit.
 You can run license, copyright and export control scans from the command line.

 * [SOMEF](https://github.com/KnowledgeCaptureAndDiscovery/somef) - Extract software publication metadata from README and other docs automatically using ML and other techniques to reduce the amount of boilerplate work for the developer.

+* [Scholix](http://www.scholix.org/schema) - A schema for scholarly links.
+Implemented and deployed by several scholarly link providers.

 ## Provenance tracking